OCA/sale-workflow/sale_order_blanket_order/readme/DESCRIPTION.md

-This module extends the functionality of Sale Order to support Blanket Order and Call of Order.
+This module extends the functionality of Sale Order to support Blanket Order and Call-off Order.

 # Blanket Order